UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Using the incentive fee

-The incentive fee is charged to deposits and refunds differently.
-For fills and refunds, the `realizedLpFeePct` should be a percentage equal to `incentive fee / deposit.amount`.
-Deposit recipients will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
+The incentive fee is charged to inflows and outflows differently.
+For outflows the `realizedLpFeePct` should be set to a percentage equal to `incentive fee / deposit.amount`.
+Deposit recipients specified in Inflows will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
 In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit incentive fee.

 Relayers will receive a refund from the `HubPool` equal to `(1 - (fill.realizedLpFeePct + fillIncentiveFeePct)) * deposit.amount`.
 Therefore, relayers will be refunded the deposited amount minus the deposit and refund incentive fees.
-This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` andminus the refund incentive fee.
+This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` and minus the refund incentive fee.

-Dataworkers will add the incentive fees for each event in a bundle that they want to propose plus the starting incentive pool amount (from the last validated bundle) and store these in the `runningBalances` array to snapshot the latest validated incentive pool amounts.
+Dataworkers will add the incentive fees for each event in a bundle that they want to propose plus the opening incentive pool amount (from the last validated bundle) and store these in the `runningBalances` array to snapshot the latest validated incentive pool amounts.

 ## UBA Fee Curve Parameters